SEO operations

 • Weekly SEO updates are often late or missing key context.

-What an AI SEO teammate should own
+What an SEO agent should own

 2. Specify allowed data sources and output format.